 Who: All Scouts in the Aquila District

 Shake off winter and visit Camp Long for a day of fun outdoor experiences!
-Youth Outdoor Adventure Day will be a free day of fun activities open to the public, for boys and girls aged 10-20.
-Planned activities include: archery, high-wire challenge course, rock climbing, rifle shooting, dutch oven cooking, orienteering, fire building, tomahawk throwing, geocaching, robotics, and s'more!
+Youth Outdoor Adventure Day will be a free day of fun activities open to the public, for boys and girls aged 5-12.
+Planned activities include: archery, pinewood derby, rock climbing, BB shooting, dutch oven cooking, orienteering, fire building, wrist rockets, geocaching, robotics, and s'more!

 Join 400-500 of your fellow scouts from the Aquila and Green River Districts for a huge weekend of camping, exciting competitions, cooking, games, races, and campfires!
 All Boy, Explorer, Girl, Varsity, Venturing, and Webelos scouts are invited to participate in this fun-filled weekend.
 Scouts setup their own camps complete with custom gates, and compete against teams from other units in unit sponsored games of skill, knowledge, and strength.
-They also cook their own meals and entertain each other with hilarious skits and songs around the campfire each night.
+They also cook their own meals, race in chariots they built, and entertain each other with hilarious skits and songs around the campfire each night.
 Nothing could be better!

 There are several big parades throughout the Aquila District during the month of July.
 Scouts can choose to march in one or all of them!
 Really!
 The more the merrier!
 Ideally each parade would have a single, large Scout presence instead of several smaller, separate groups.
 This includes Cub Scouts, Boy Scouts, Girl Scouts, Camp Fire, Venturing Scouts, Sea Scouts, Varsity Scouts, etc. In order to accomplish this, please don't register your own Scout group in the parade.
 Instead, please contact the Parade Coordinator for the parade(s) your Scout group wants to march in.
 Contact information and specific parade details are included here for each parade, so read on to find the info for your parade.